wix/stylable/packages/stylable.io/docs/getting-started/install-configure.md

 }
 ```

-For more information on configuring the stylable-webpack-plugin, see the   [readme file](https://github.com/wix/stylable/tree/master/packages/webpack-plugin).
+For more information on configuring the @stylable/webpack-plugin, see the [readme file](https://github.com/wix/stylable/tree/master/packages/webpack-plugin).

 ## Types